Elasticsearch Snapshots to MinIO

 systemctl restart elasticsearch

-A repository named my-minio-repository can be created by sending the following request:
+Create a repository named my-minio-repository by sending the following request:

 PUT _snapshot/my-minio-repository {